Brisknortherly is the blog of prizewinning Scottish author and academic Simon W. Hall.

 Speaker on Orkney history and writers, Scottish Literature, folklore, Scots Language at St. Magnus Festival, Orkney Book Festival, Association for Scottish Literary Studies conferences, teachers’ conferences, Heritage Societies, Archaeology Societies, Burns Suppers etc.

-2016 – Translated Julia Donaldson’s The Gruffalo’s Child into Orcadian Scots.
+2016 – Translated Julia Donaldson’s The Gruffalo’s Child into Orcadian.
 Published as The Gruffalo’s Bairn.

 Member of Association for Scottish Literary Studies Education Committee.